spotlightpa/poor-richard/content/news/2023-12-04-SPLPROMISE.md

 <br/>“I think this is unfinished business.
 Along with minimum wage, along with statute of limitations reform,” Shapiro said <a href="https://www.wgal.com/article/pennsylvania-gov-josh-shapiro-says-he-remains-supportive-of-private-school-vouchers/44778463">during an interview last August</a> after he signed the budget into law.
 “What we need to do is reconcile those differences, pull people together and get it done.
 I&#39;m confident we&#39;ll be able to do that.&#34;

-<em>Note: This story has been updated with details about Shapiro’s education-related promises.</em>
+<em>Note: This story has been updated with details about Shapiro’s education-related promises, which brings the total number of promises tracked to 13.</em>

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="http://spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>